godofthunder8756/CatholicBibleApp/README.md

 - 🕊️ **No ads, no data tracking, no distractions**
 - 📖 **Full offline access** – no internet required once installed
 - 🔍 **Browse by Book > Chapter > Verse**
-- 💡 Simple, clean dark mode UI
+- 💡 Simple, clean dark mode UI, and font size adjustment
+- 🔖 Bookmarking and sharing verses
 - ⚖️ Accurate Catholic canon (Douay-Rheims)

 ## 🚀 Built With